Working as an OFW(Overseas Filipino Worker) in Taiwan

-My company offered us a free dormitory, free bus service, and food allowance.
-If you are working at night, you will have night differential, performance bonus and overtime pay.
-What is one of the disadvantages applying work for Taiwan?
+After completing my requirements and passing the written and actual test, it’s time to say goodbye to my loved ones and my beloved country Philippines.
+I felt sad at the same time excited for my life.
+I left for Taiwan and work at Alpha Network Inc. formerly D-Link as a factory worker.
+It is located in Hsinchu Taiwan.
+Mycompany offered us a free dormitory, free bus service, and food allowance.
+If you are working at night, you will have a night differential.
+You will also have a performance bonus and overtime pay.
+What is one of the disadvantages working in Taiwan?
 It is the high placement fee.
 Yes!
-I spent about 150,000 pesos just to work in Taiwan.
+I spent about P150,00.00 just to work in Taiwan.

-To all OFW’s around the globe wishing all the success in life and may all our dreams come true.
+To all OFW’s around the globe wishing you all the success in life and may all our dreams come true.
+God Bless!